MKastek/GCP-ACE-exam/exam-notes.md

 Cloud Storage Transfer is a service provided by Google Cloud specifically designed for transferring large amounts of data between different cloud storage providers.
 For instance AWS S3 -> GCP bucker migration.

 ### Tunnels
 Tunnels are the network components that are configured to ensure traffic between VPN endpoints is encrypted.
 Tunnels create a secure, encrypted  connection between the endpoints, protecting the data being transmitted.

+### Identity in GCP
+An identity represents an entity such as a person or service account that can be granted privileges by assigning roles to the identity.
+Identity types include Google accounts, Cloud Identity or Google Workspace accounts, Google groups, and service accounts.